raunak2007/RECS-repo/food.md

 - This building contains 29961 tons of steel and 3,826,000 bricks, as well as nearly 5,000 windows

 ### Conclusion
 This building is a very famous buildings and can be seen in many famous movies.
-While this building may not be the most tallest building, it is widely recognized and is very famous
+While this building may not be the most tallest building, it is widely recognized.